orcinus/PostageAppClass/README.md

 PostageAppClass
 ===============

 A generic PHP class meant to ease/abstract the use of PostageApp (http://postageapp.com/) mailing services.
+For regular folks who don't use CodeIgniter or CakePHP, but are too lazy to roll their own.

 # Contents
 Just a single file with the class, that's it.
 Config boils down to listing your projects and API keys, so it's in the same file.
 Move it into a separate include if you think it's necessary.